Turun/GrepolisMap/README.md

 - Temporal comparison.
 A special mode to show the differences between two database states in addition to other constraints like we already have.

+- Export of the map in a better format for sharing.
+Can do this using App::post_rendering and Frame::Screenshot.
+Maybe.